zzyywww/ssh2/README.md

-# SSH2
+# SSH2 - CKSAAGP + SVM ensemble model for antibodies hydrophobic interaction prediction
 The SSH2.0 is a predictor that can be used to predict Hydrophobic interaction of monoclonal antibodies using sequences.

-# Your Model Name

-SSH2 - CKSAAGP + SVM ensemble model for antibodies hydrophobic interaction prediction

 ## Description